 A broken Delivery Model is usually the most obvious symptom of troubled BI projects.

-Crucially, failure of the Delivery Model can often be responsible for break-through failure of other Essentials such as Engagement and Governance.
+Crucially, failure of the Delivery Model can often be responsible for the break-through failure of other Essentials such as Engagement and Governance.

 The symptoms are easy to see: massive duplication of effort, distrust of IS, rogue BI projects randomly distributed throughout the enterprise, disengagement of key business units, technical people forever evaluating new tools, scores of expensive analysts playing with databases; personal Excel spreadsheets being used as documents of record, different departments jumping to contradictory conclusions – just to name a few.